 The second describes the choices we are making at Kresge about how we will work in the future.

-And the third is a set of choices associated with the practice of strategic philanthropy, specifically those related to the revitalization of our urban and rural economies.
+And the third is a set of choices associated with the practice of strategic philanthropy, specifically those related to the revitalization of this nation's cities.